HaroutHarryAltunyan/p3-login-npx-react-vite/README.md

 ## Technologies Used
 - **Frontend:**
-  - React
+  - React (Vite for fast development)
-  - CSS-in-JS or Styled Components , Material UI
+  - CSS-in-JS or Styled Components
+  - Apollo Client for GraphQL queries
+  - Material-UI for UI components

 - **Backend:**
   - Node.js